mirtaqi07/warehouse-management-system/README.md

 # warehouse-management-system-using-winforms

    # SQL Server Management Studio has been used as database.
-   You have to set SQL to this project to see all stored data.
+   You have to set SQL to this project to store data.

    Have a look at attached screenshots to see GUI.